brennanbrown/journalbar/RESUME_ENTRY.md

 > "In 2017, I failed spectacularly at using Beeminder for goal-tracking.
 Instead of giving up, I analyzed what went wrong—I lacked meta-accountability and public transparency.
 In 2020, I restarted with a new approach: weekly blog posts documenting everything.
 This transparency transformed my success rate.
 I went from maintaining zero goals to 26 simultaneous habits, proving that failure plus analysis equals learning."

 **"How do you stay organized?"**
 > "I use systems thinking and automation.
-For my Journal.kim project, I integrated RescueTime, GitHub, Fitbit, and IFTTT to automatically collect data, reducing manual entry.
+For my Beejournal project, I integrated RescueTime, GitHub, Fitbit, and IFTTT to automatically collect data, reducing manual entry."
 I maintained a single source of truth for all planning—no scattered notebooks.
 I also implemented 'meta-accountability': tracking the tracking itself through weekly blog posts.
 This approach let me manage 26 simultaneous projects while working full-time and attending school."

 ---